zeek/zeek/frameworks/input.rst

 Because some data files can - potentially - be rather big, the input framework works asynchronously.
 A new thread is created for each new input stream.
-This thread opens the input data file, converts the data into a Bro format and sends it back to the main Bro thread.
+This thread opens the input data file, converts the data into a Zeek format and sends it back to the main Zeek thread.

 Because of this, the data is not immediately accessible.
 Depending on the size of the data source it might take from a few milliseconds up to a few seconds until all data is present in the table.
-Please note that this means that when Bro is running without an input source or on very short captured files, it might terminate before the data is present in the table (because Bro already handled all packets before the import thread finished).
+Please note that this means that when Zeek is running without an input source or on very short captured files, it might terminate before the data is present in the table (because Zeek already handled all packets before the import thread finished).

 Subsequent calls to an input source are queued until the previous action has been completed.
 Because of this, it is, for example, possible to call